AuwaisQ/Souled-Store/README.md

 ## Getting Started

-This is Design Clone of a very famouse Ecomerce website "www.thesouledstore.com"
+This is **Flutter Web App Design** of a very famouse Ecomerce website "www.thesouledstore.com", this is developed using MVC Pattern.